The pretty Violette blouse from Maison Fauve: a staple of my wardrobe

 - a thin fusible interfacing H180 or H200 for the back facing

-If you use 110cm wide fabric, you will need about 210cm to 230cm for all sizes.
+If you use fabric with a width of 110cm, you will need about 210cm to 230cm for all sizes.

-What I like about Violette is that all sorts of fancy touches are possible by playing with piping in contrasting colors, neon, lurex effect… and buttons: pearls, mother-of-pearl, heart or daisy shapes… or pearly, colored snaps… I also had fun altering the pattern to make changes in the sleeve cut for a raglan effect.
+What I love about Violette is that all kinds of creativity are possible by playing with piping in contrasting colors, neon, lurex effect… and buttons: pearls, mother-of-pearl, heart or daisy… or pearly, colorful snaps… I also had fun modifying the pattern to make changes in the sleeve cut for a raglan effect.

 Which fabrics did I use for my different versions?